omniauth/omniauth-saml/README.md

   If not specified, the IdP is free to choose the name identifier format used in the response.
 Optional.

-* See the `Onelogin::Saml::Settings` class in the [Ruby SAML gem](https://github.com/onelogin/ruby-saml) for additional supported options.
+* See the `Onelogin::RubySaml::Settings` class in the [Ruby SAML gem](https://github.com/onelogin/ruby-saml) for additional supported options.

 ## Authors